Correlated electronic structure and local spin in lead-copper-vanadium-bromine apatite: a DMFT study: Results

 For fillings close to n $\approx 3$ the spectral function shows a narrow quasiparticle peak located at $E_F$, also in agreement with $ | G (\beta/2)|$ and Im $\Sigma$ estimates.
 In the undoped case, the broad upper Hubbard band peaks around $U - J = 4.61$ eV.
 Doping away from $n = 3$, the lower Hubbard band slides away from $E_F$ and broadens, while the QP peak's weight gets consumed mostly by the upper Hubbard band that grows in intensity.

-These results are quite remarkable if put into context: in its time, a major reason for the failure of LK-99 was its insulating character, revealed both by experimental and theoretic studies.
+These results are quite remarkable if put into context: in its time, a major reason for the failure of LK-99 was its insulating character, revealed both by experimental and theoretical studies.
 Physics behind this is well explained in \cite{georgescu}: due to the large distance between isolated copper sites, it becomes easy for the system to lower the energy by opening a gap, which occurs through a Jan-Teller structural distortion.
 At the same time, DMFT studies \cite{mott-or-charge, correlated} confirmed its insulating state (without doping).
-All the while, using symmetry-broken DFT, in \cite{ladder} we showed that Pb$_9$Cu(VO$_4$)$_6$Br$_2$, which shares the same structural type, is likely to survive the structural distortion and remain metallic.
+Notably, with a more sophisticated eDMFT multi-band approach, Kim et al. \cite{Kim2024} expanded those conclusions and did find a metallic state in an undoped LK-99 at \textit{some} U\&J values, albeit not at its natural U\&J. All the while, using symmetry-broken DFT, in \cite{ladder} we showed that Pb$_9$Cu(VO$_4$)$_6$Br$_2$, which shares the same structural type, is likely to survive the structural distortion and remain metallic.
 Here, DMFT results confirm this conclusion.
 The physical reason for this is copper charge is not as isolated anymore: as seen on Fig. \ref{fig:dftwannier}, b, two flat Cu $3d_{xz /yz}$ bands are in touch and cross with a dispersive Br $4p_z$ band, whereas in real space, Br$^-$ provide a “charge bridge” thanks to their larger ionic radii.
 Note that the correlation regime parameter $U/t$ which would be $\approx 33$, becomes $\approx 11.5$, which is still very strongly correlated, but noticeably milder.